 You’ve probably experienced this one.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops operating completely.
-Along with hundreds of other people in our city, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops working entirely.
+Along with hundreds of other people in our community, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the chance of this happening to you this summer.

 Max-Out the Air Flow

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
-If the air flow is blocked in any way, it can cause problems in your unit.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
+If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 Another tip is to program your thermostat for extended run-cycles.
 While this does not necessary prevent problems, it can help reduce humidity in your the Wasatch Front region area home.
 This can offer a more comfortable environment, as well as keep mold spores from thriving in your home.